myoung8223/LAN-Media-Streaming/README.md

 ### Finding the receiver

-The sender can reach a panel three ways, in order of convenience:
+A sender can reach a panel three ways, in order of convenience:

 1. **By name (default).** Type the receiver's name (e.g. `Rcvr-482`); panels announce it over UDP broadcast and the sender resolves the address for you.